aws/aws-sam-cli/README.md

 - **Tail CloudWatch logs and X-Ray traces** with `sam log` and `sam trace`

+## Recent blogposts and workshops

+* **Develop Node projects with SAM CLI using esbuild (Beta)** - and use SAM Accelerate on Typescript projects.
+[Read blogpost here](https://s12d.com/5Aa6u0o7).

+* **Speed up development with SAM Accelerate** - quickly test your changes in the cloud.
+[Read docs here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/accelerate.html).

+* **Getting started with CI/CD?
+SAM pipelines can help you get started** - [This workshop](https://s12d.com/_JQ48d5T) walks you through the basics.

+* **Get started with Serverless Application development using SAM CLI** - [This workshop](https://s12d.com/Tq9ZE-Br) walks you through the basics.

 ## Get Started

 To get started with building SAM-based applications, use the SAM CLI.
 SAM CLI provides a Lambda-like execution